 4. You Need Help Cleaning Up After a Hoarder

-Hoarding situations cause pest infestations, which require thorough biohazard cleaning to remove disease vectors and odors.
+Hoarding situations cause pest infestations, which require thorough cleaning to remove disease vectors and odors.
 Animal and human feces and body fluids severely damage property and cause unpleasant odors requiring professional cleaning compounds—not just over-the-counter scent-masking sprays.
-Biohazard cleaners us proper protective clothing and masks to protect themselves from inhaling harmful bacteria stirred up during hoarder cleanup; this isn’t a job you want to undertake yourself.
+Our cleaners use proper protective clothing and masks to protect themselves from inhaling harmful bacteria stirred up during hoarder cleanup; this isn’t a job you want to undertake yourself.

 We also clean up spoiled food from disabled refrigerators and freezers or rotten food left elsewhere on the property.